 Uranium mine and mill tailings are a specific type of radioactive waste generated during the mining and milling of uranium ore and the production of uranium concentrate.
 In addition to tailings, mining activities typically result in the production of large quantities of waste rock as workings are excavated to access the ore body.
 The wastes contain long-lived radioactivity that does not decrease significantly over extended time periods.
-In general, long-term management in near-surface facilities adjacent to mines and mills is the only practical option for these wastes, given the large volumes of waste generated in mining and milling operations.
+In general, long-term management in near surface facilities adjacent to mines and mills is the only practical option for these wastes, given the large volumes of waste generated in mining and milling operations.
+The table below identifies some examples of radioactive waste according to their classification.